 Shruti Haasan Wiki

-Shruti Haasan (born 28 January 1986) is an Indian actress and singer who works in Telugu, Tamil and Hindi films.
+Shruti Haasan (born 28 January 1986) is an Indian actress and singer who works in Telugu, Hindi and Tamil films.
 She is the recipient of various accolades, including two Filmfare Award South and three South Indian International Movie Awards.
-She has appeared in Forbes India's Celebrity 100 list of 2015 and 2016.Born to actor-filmmaker Kamal Haasan and actress Sarika Thakur, she worked briefly as a child artist.
+Haasan has appeared in Forbes India's Celebrity 100 list of 2015 and 2016.Born to actor-filmmaker Kamal Haasan and actress Sarika Thakur, she worked briefly as a child artist.
 She made her acting debut as an adult with the Hindi film Luck (2009).
 She made her Telugu debut with Anaganaga O Dheerudu and Tamil debut with 7aum Arivu both (2011), winning the Filmfare Award for Best Female Debut – South for both.
-Haasan established herself in South Indian cinema with the Telugu films Oh My Friend (2011), Gabbar Singh (2012), Balupu (2013), Yevadu, Race Gurram both (2014), Srimanthudu (2015), Premam (2016), and Krack (2021).
+Haasan established herself in South Indian cinema with the Telugu films Oh My Friend (2011), Gabbar Singh (2012), Balupu (2013), Yevadu, Race Gurram both (2014), Srimanthudu (2015), Premam (2016), Krack (2021) and Waltair Veerayya (2023).
 She won the Filmfare Award for Best Actress – Telugu for Race Gurram.Haasan has also played the leading lady in the Tamil films, Vedalam (2015) and Si3 (2017), and the Hindi films Gabbar Is Back and Welcome Back (both 2015) .
 For her performance in D-Day (2013), she received a nomination for the IIFA Award for Best Supporting Actress.
-Her highest-grossing release came with the Telugu film Waltair Veerayya (2023).In addition to acting career, Haasan also an established playback singer and has her own music band.
+Her highest-grossing release came with the Telugu film Salaar: Part 1 – Ceasefire (2023).In addition to her acting career, Haasan is also an established playback singer and has her own music band.
 She is a prominent celebrity endorser for brands and products.

 Early life and family

 to actors Kamal Haasan and Sarika Thakur in Madras (present-day Chennai) in a Tamil family.
-Her father is a Tamilian Brahmin Iyengar, while her mother is a Rajput.
+Her father is a Tamilian Brahmin Iyengar, while her mother has Marathi and Rajput ancestry.
 Her parents got married when she was one and got divorced in 2004.
 Haasan's younger sister Akshara Haasan, is also an actress.
 Actor and lawyer Charuhasan is her uncle.
 Actresses Suhasini Maniratnam and Anu Hasan are her cousins.Haasan completed her schooling from Lady Andal school in Chennai and moved to Mumbai to obtain a degree in psychology at St. Andrew's College.
 Haasan focused on cinema and music, and eventually traveled to the US to continue to learn music at the Musicians Institute in California, before returning to Chennai.

 Acting career